ZaraTam/art/README.md

 # Art of the moment

-Get a new piece of artwork when you refresh the page<br>
+Get a new piece of artwork when you refresh the page

 Website: https://art-of-the-moment.herokuapp.com/

 Art of the moment is a Flask web app hosted on Heroku